prifina/prifina-app-starter/README.md

 This README is a work-in-progress.
 Please check the issues to see if something has not already been flagged for review.

+# Getting Started

+The Prifina starter application is a **container app**.
+As a third-party developer, you will be downloading Prifina's pre-built libraries, assets, and components to then design and craft your own application to be hosted on Prifina's marketplace.

+*Warning:* Since our starter app is already built on React, there is no need to run `create-react-app`.

 # Build with Starter

 Build a Prifina app with the Prifina Starter and utilities.